The-Marcy-Lab-School/personal-pokedex/README.md

 JSON Server is a tool to we use to spin up a mock API.
 It is a great alternative to consuming from a API when you don't have the time to build out a full Express API.
 It does have its limitation in that it cannot support a robust relationships database.
 If you need a refresher, see the JSON Server documentation [here](https://github.com/typicode/json-server#getting-started).

-You will be getting pokemon data from the URL `http://localhost:4000/pokemon`.
+You will be GETting pokemon data from the URL `http://localhost:4000/pokemon`.

-In order for your data to persist, you will be POSTing to the same URL `http://localhost:4000/pokemon`.
+To create new pokemon records, you will be POSTing to the same URL `http://localhost:4000/pokemon`.

-Remember, for JSON Server, you will need to include a `Content-Type: application/json` header.
-For the `body` of the request, see the data structure of the existing pokemon as an example.
+* When POSTing, you will need to include a `Content-Type: application/json` header.
+For the `body` of the request, see the data structure of the existing pokemon in `db.json` as an example of what to include in the `body`.

-See the example below of sending a POST request with `fetch` and an `options` object.
+* See the example below of sending a POST request with `fetch` and an `options` object.

 ```js
 const exampleOptions = {